Baltimore murders on track for per-capita record after weekend killings of 2 young mothers: reports

 In the latest killings, a woman named Carmen Rodriguez was killed at the deli, where she worked 16 hours a day, seven days a week, according to the Sun.

 At the hair salon, a woman named Destiny Harrison was slain just two weeks after naming two people as suspects in a recent burglary at her business.
-Police suspect it may have been a revenge crime, FOX 45 reported.
+Police suspect the woman's slaying may have been a revenge crime, FOX 45 reported.

 CLICK HERE TO GET THE FOX NEWS APP